wenyang/azureml-v2-preview/docs/quickstart/jobs.rst

     name: test1
     compute:
         target: azureml:goazurego
-    command: /bin/sh -c 'pip freeze && echo hello world'
+    command: echo hello world
     environment: azureml:AzureML-Minimal:1
     code:
         directory: .

-- 'name' is the user defined run name which needs to be **unique**.
+- **name** is the user defined run name which needs to be **unique**.
 By default, runs are created in an Experiment called "Default".
-If you want to use a different experiment name, you can use the parameter experiment_name.
+If you want to use a different experiment name, you can use the parameter experiment_name. 'name' and other parameters can be overwritten from the command line.
+For example: ```az ml job create --file azureml-v2-preview/examples/commandjob.yml --name test2```
-- 'name' and other parameters can be overwritten from the command line.
-For example: az ml job create --file azureml-v2-preview/examples/commandjob.yml --name test2
+- **code / directory** is the path to your code directory relative to where the YML file lives.
+This directory is uploaded as a snapshot to Azure ML and mounted to your job for execution.
-- 'directory' path is relative to where the yaml file exists, not where the command is being run from.
+ - All of the files from 'directory' are uploaded as a snapshot before the job is created and can be viewed in the Snapshot page of the run from Studio UI.
-- All the files from 'directory' are uploaded as snapshot before the job is created and can be viewed in the Snapshot page of the run from Studio UI.
+ - **command** executes from the root of this directory on the remote target.
-- 'azureml' is a special moniker used to refer to an existing entity within the workspace.
+- **azureml:** is a special moniker used to refer to an existing entity within the workspace.
 In this case 'azureml:AzureML-Minimal:1' is expecting that version 1 of an environment called AzureML-Minimal exists in the current workspace.
 Similarly, 'azureml:testCompute' refers to a compute cluster called 'testCompute' in the current workspace.
-- 'command' parameter refers to the command that gets run on the remote compute.
+- **command** parameter refers to the command that gets run on the remote compute.
 This usually gets replaced by the relevant training command, example: "python train.py" or "Rscript train.R".

 A Job is a Resource that specifies all aspects of a computation job.
 It aggregates 3 things: